robertorcosta/azure-docs.pt-br/articles/load-balancer/load-balancer-get-started-ilb-arm-cli.md

 ---
 title: Criar um Basic Load Balancer interno – CLI do Azure
-titlesuffix: Azure Load Balancer
+titleSuffix: Azure Load Balancer
-description: Neste artigo, saiba como criar um balanceador de carga interno usando CLI do Azure
+description: In this article, learn how to create an internal load balancer using Azure CLI
 services: load-balancer
 documentationcenter: na
 author: asudbring